AnyLog-co/documentation/anylog_api.md

 ```

 1. Create a personalized config file based on the type of node you want to deploy.
-(Sample Config File)[examples/sample_config.ini]
+[Sample Config File](examples/sample_config.ini)

 2. Deploy a REST based AnyLog instance